Save the Cat

 Blake Snyder’s Save the Cat books are arguably the most popular, accessible and easy to use resource for screenwriters of the last twenty years.
 So popular that there’s been a backlash against them in some quarters (see the comments section).

 I especially like his ten story types or “genres”.
 They fit really well with my approach of focusing more on getting the core idea of a story right, which is much harder than it looks.
-My book and course are all about that.
+My book and online community are all about that.

 Save the Cat’s “Beat Sheet” is also a popular tool for analyzing and developing three-act story structure in screenplays.
 It builds off other three-act structure paradigms and overlaps with most of them.
 Here is my own paraphrased and augmented explanation of the fifteen “Beats” some of which I’ve blogged about separately (links in the beat names):